vicesoftware/truck-scout/README.md

 ## Overview

-Truck Scout TMS is a [Next.js](https://nextjs.org/) project integrated with [Payload CMS](https://payloadcms.com/) and PostgreSQL.
+Truck Scout TMS is a [Next.js](https://nextjs.org/) project with PostgreSQL.
 It uses Docker for database management.

 > 🤖 **Note:** This project is optomized for [AI-Assisted Development](#ai-assisted-development) so take a look at that section for more information before getting too far into your coding.